OpenBB-finance/OpenBB/website/content/sdk/reference/keys/fmp.md

 ---
 title: fmp
-description: This page provides a guide for setting the Financial Modeling Prep API key using the OpenBB Terminal.
+description: "This page provides a guide for setting the Financial Modeling Prep API" key using the OpenBB Terminal.
 It covers parameters to set the key, adjusting the persist and show_output options, and an example of usage.
 keywords: